phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/integrate-kobiton-teamcity.md

 - Java(JRE) for running TeamCity server.
 Supported versions:
   + Oracle Java 8 and updates.
 32 or 64 bit (64 bit is recommended for production)
   + OpenJDK 8.
 32 or 64 bit
   > Go to [this link](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to download Java.
 - Kobiton account
   >Please visit https://portal.kobiton.com/register to create new account.
+- HockeyApp account
+  >Go to https://rink.hockeyapp.net/users/sign_up to create a new account.
 - Node
-  >You can go to https://nodejs.org/en/download/ to download the latest version of node
+  >You can go to https://nodejs.org/en/download/ to download the latest version of node.
+- The project for developing mobile app.
 ## 1. Configure TeamCity and integrate with GitHub
 This part will guide you to how to configure TeamCity to integrate with your automation test GitHub repository.
 Skip this step if you have already had TeamCity setup.
  + For instruction on how to install and configure TeamCity server, follow [this guide](https://confluence.jetbrains.com/display/TCD18/Installing+and+Configuring+the+TeamCity+Server).